MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/02-clean-data-power-bi.md

 ---
 lab:
     title: 'Clean, transform, and load data in Power BI'
-    module: 'Clean, Transform, and Load Data in Power BI'
+    module: 'Clean, transform, and load data in Power BI'
 ---

 # Clean, transform, and load data in Power BI